grp-bork/gunc/docs/source/index.rst

         :target: https://conda.anaconda.org/bioconda

-Python package for detection of chimerism and contamination in prokaryotic genomes.
+Genome UNClutterer (GUNC) is a method for detection of chimerism and contamination in prokaryotic genomes resulting from mis-binning of genomic contigs from unrelated lineages.
+It does so by applying an entropy based score on taxonomic assignment and contig location of all genes in a genome.

 * Free software: GNU General Public License v3 or later